Bounded dissipation law and profiles of turbulent velocity moments in wall flows: Abstract

 \section{Abstract}

-Turbulent wall-flows are the most important means for understanding the effects of boundary conditions and fluid viscosity on turbulent fluctuations.
-There has been considerable recent research on mean-square fluctuations.
-Here, we present expressions for high-order moments of streamwise velocity fluctuation $u$, in the form $ \langle u^{+2q} \rangle^{1/q}=\alpha_q-\beta_q y^{\ast1/4}$; $q$ is an integer, $\alpha_q$ and $\beta_q$ are constants independent of the friction Reynolds number $Re_\tau$, and $y^{\ast} = y/\delta$ is the distance away from the wall, normalized by the flow thickness $\delta$; in particular, $\alpha_q =\mu+\sigma q$ according to the `linear q-norm Gaussian' process, where $\mu$ and $\sigma$ are flow-independent constants.
-Excellent agreement is found between these formulae and available data in pipes, channels and boundary layers for $1 \leq q \leq 5$.
-For fixed $y^+ = y^*Re_\tau$, the present {formulation} leads to the bounded state $\langle u^{+2q} \rangle^{1/q}=\alpha_q$ as $Re_\tau\rightarrow\infty$ while the attached eddy model predicts that {the} moments continually grow as log Reynolds number.
+Turbulent wall flows offer the most direct means for understanding the effects of boundaries and viscosity on turbulent fluctuations.
+Available data on mean-square fluctuations in these flows show apparent contradiction with classical scaling based on the {mean} wall shear stress.
+We had earlier proposed an alternative model based on the principle of bounded dissipation to describe the data.
+Despite its putative success, a conclusive outcome requires much higher Reynolds numbers than are available at present, or can be expected to be available in the near future.
+However, the model can be validated satisfactorily even within the Reynolds number range already available by considering high-order moments and their distributions in the wall-normal direction.
+Expressions for high-order moments of streamwise velocity fluctuation $u$ are derived in the form $ \langle u^{+2q} \rangle^{1/q}=\alpha_q-\beta_q y^{\ast1/4}$; here $q$ is an integer, $\alpha_q$ and $\beta_q$ are constants independent of the friction Reynolds number $Re_\tau$, and $y^{\ast} = y/\delta$ is the distance away from the wall, normalized by the flow thickness $\delta$; in particular, $\alpha_q =\mu+\sigma q$ according to the `linear q-norm Gaussian' process, where $\mu$ and $\sigma$ are flow-independent constants.
+Excellent agreement is found between this formula and the available data in boundary layers, pipes and channels for $1 \leq q \leq 5$.
+For fixed $y^+ = y^*Re_\tau$, the present formulation leads to the bounded state $\langle u^{+2q} \rangle^{1/q}=\alpha_q$ as $Re_\tau\rightarrow\infty$.
+This work demonstrates the success of the present model in describing the behavior of fluctuations in wall flows.